 Disadvantages of Composite Veneers

-- It’s not as natural-looking as the porcelain veneers.
+- It’s not as natural-looking as porcelain veneers.

-- Composite veneers are more porous, which means they stain easier, and you must adjust your eating habits to combat this issue.
+- Composite veneers are more porous, which means they stain easily, and you must adjust your eating habits to combat this issue.

 Lumineers are an innovative new brand that provides a more natural-looking alternative to porcelain veneers.
-They are ultra-thin translucent material that mimics the look and feel of tooth enamel, providing patients with teeth that have improved in appearance while still being very strong.
+They are ultra-thin translucent materials that mimic the look and feel of tooth enamel, providing patients with teeth that have improved in appearance while still being very strong.

-Lumineers last twice as long in comparison to traditional porcelain veneers.
-With proper care and maintenance, they would last for 20 years.
+Lumineers last twice as long as traditional porcelain veneers.
+With proper care and maintenance, they should last for 20 years.

 Advantages of Lumineers Veneers